fbpx

 Andy Lowes

 Andy is passionate about improving river health through improved flow regimes.
-With over a decade of experience working with water for the environment in the Murray-Darling Basin, his focus is on the collaboration and communication required between First Nations, communities, scientists, industries and government agencies, to improve our waterways.
+With over a decade of experience working with water for the environment in the Murray-Darling Basin, his focus is on the collaboration and communication required between First Nations, communities, scientists, industries and government agencies, to improve our rivers.
+Andy is also committed to strengthening the water industry network through programs which support mentoring and collaboration across agencies.

 Pat Gudhka